Make a Gift

 For farm/ranch operators, gifting grain directly, rather than selling the grain and making a gift from proceeds, may provide a more significant tax savings.
 Contributing grain allows you to avoid the sale of the commodity as income, while the productions costs may still be deductible.
 Reducing taxable income may provide advantages such as minimizing or eliminating self-employment tax and reducing adjusted gross income.

-Gifts of agriculture commodities such as grain or livestock will be accepted after notifying the Foundation in advance of the gift.
-The donor must be willing and able to transport the agriculture commodity to market without any cost to the Foundation.
-The gift must follow the the Foundation’s transfer procedures.
+Gifts of agriculture commodities such as grain or livestock will be accepted after notifying the foundation in advance of the gift.

 Honorary and Memorial Gifts